Not only top accommodation; also great scenery, picnics, swimming, fishing and bushwalks

 Mount Yarrahapinni Lookout

 Yarrahapinni Mountain is the scene facing you from our Mountain patio.
 It is a “must do ” drive to the lookout near the top of the mountain to take in the expansive rural and seaside views extending from Crescent Head across the Macleay Valley including the river estuary, Smoky Cape and South West Rocks.
-The lookout is reached by taking the Yarrahapinni Mountain road from Warrell Creek turning right off the Pacific Highway or from Grassy Head Rd at Grassy Head, if you take the latter route you will encounter several creek crossings which are fine in a 4 wheel drive but might be difficult in a sedan if the water is up.
+The lookout is reached by taking the Yarrahapinni Mountain road from Warrell Creek turning right off the Pacific Motorway or from Grassy Head Rd (4 wheel drive only) at Grassy Head, if you take the latter route you will encounter several creek crossings which are fine in a 4 wheel drive but might be difficult in a sedan if the water is up.
 Enjoy a pleasant picnic spot at The Pines on the road in from Grassy with gas barbecues.
 Watch for the large Goannas who like to share your meal with you.
 The round trip can easily be done within an hour.

 A little further inland from Macksville you will find Taylors Arm the home of Slim Dusty’s famous “Pub With No Beer“.
 A beautiful drive through bushland, enjoying lunch at the famous pub.
 Take a round trip and continue on through Bowraville on the return journey.